 Abbot agrees.
 “Ms. Sacks has endured years of complex debilitating medical conditions and a prolonged diagnostic odyssey.
 Nonetheless, she has maintained a positive presence and has emerged as a fierce patient advocate.”

-Now 61 years old, Sacks has spent the past eight years on a journey to find the correct medication to treat Fabry Disease.
+Since her diagnosis, Sacks has been on a journey to find the correct medication to treat Fabry.

-“One of the most difficult things about Fabry is the lack of treatment,” said Sacks.
+“One of the most difficult things about Fabry is the lack of treatment,” says Sacks.
 “There is only one drug in the United States approved for use.
-I was on it for a few years, not doing well and somewhat allergic to it.
+I was on it for a few years.
+But I didn’t do well, and I was somewhat allergic to it.
 They then fought to get another drug from Europe.
 I did very well on it, and then the drug company pulled it out of the country.”

 Despite Braden’s success in getting the medication Sacks needed, her body began fighting the medication and she developed an allergy to it.

 Once again, Braden would not give up.
 “I had Baystate become an approved site for the use of migalastat, an oral drug that her gene mutation allows us to give to enhance her own endogenous enzymes,” Braden explains.

 “Cheryl is doing much, much better on this drug.
 Her renal disease is in complete remission and her gastrointestinal obstipation is much better.”